Minimum length uncertainty relations in the presence of dark energy: Dark energy-induced modifications of the MLUR -- the DE-UP

-To this we must add the canonical uncertainty due to the gradual diffusion of the wave function, predicted by the canonical (non-gravitational) theory.
-We here {\it assume} that the respective uncertainties are additive, which is consistent with the perturbative approach to the gravitational sector, considered in Sec. \ref{sect2}.
+This is simply Eq. (\ref{dS_alt-2*}) with $\Delta s \equiv \Delta x_{\rm grav}$.
+To this we must add the canonical uncertainty due to the gradual diffusion of the wave function, predicted by canonical non-gravitational QM.
+We here assume that the respective uncertainties are additive, which is consistent with the perturbative approach to the gravitational sector, considered in Sec. \ref{sect2}.
 We then have

 Instead of using the order of magnitude estimates for $\Delta x_{\rm recoil}$ and $\Delta x_{\rm grav}$, obtained in Secs. \ref{sect2.4} and \ref{sect3.1}-\ref{sect3.2}, together with an order of magnitude inequality `$\gtrsim$', we assume that Eq. (\ref{Total_Uncertainty-2}) holds exactly when these quantities are defined precisely, up to appropriate numerical factors.
-Hence, we introduce two new parameters, $\alpha', \beta' > 0$, which are assumed to be not {\it hierarchically} larger than unity.
-Equation (\ref{Total_Uncertainty-2}) may then be rewritten as
+Hence, we introduce two numerical constants, $\alpha', \beta' > 0$, which are assumed to be not hierarchically different to unity.
+Eq. (\ref{Total_Uncertainty-2}) may then be rewritten as

 where $\alpha', \beta' \sim \mathcal{O}(1)$.
-However, note that, for this reason, they do not count as {\it free} parameters of the model.
-If the value of either constant were permitted to be hierarchically larger (or smaller) than unity, this would, in effect, alter the existing mass/length-scales present in the theory, indicating {\it new physics}.
+Note that, since $\alpha', \beta'$ are required to be of order unity, they do not represent free parameters of the model.
+If the value of either constant were permitted to be hierarchically larger or smaller than one, this would alter the existing mass / length-scales present in the theory, indicating new physics.
 The physical basis of Eq. (\ref{DE-UP-1}), considered in the preceding sections, does not allow for this.
+From here on, we refer to Eq. (\ref{DE-UP-1}) as the DE-UP-1.